 Use your live content to promote your on-demand content.
 During live webinars, provide the link to your repository where all your on-demand content is located.
 Ask your speakers to promote the on-demand content they are part of.
 Create links between live and on-demand content.

 Syndicate your on-demand content by sharing it on YouTube, LinkedIn, Twitter, and other networks.

 Running Successful Webinars

 Webinars are a popular content marketing tool, with 60% of marketers using them as a tool for connecting with potential customers and building relationships.
-Webinars can help you generate quality leads, increase brand awareness and understanding of your products and services by up to 74%, so there’s no reason not to consider adding them to your overall content marketing strategy.
+Webinars can help you generate quality leads, increase brand awareness and understanding of your products and services by up to 74%, so there’s no reason not to consider adding them to your overall digital content marketing strategy.
 When you consider this and they fact that a webinar can also help you show your expertise and authority in your niche, they are a win-win… if you plan correctly.

 - Choose a specific topic: To keep the webinar on track, you need to choose a specific topic.
 If you go too broad, you may have trouble narrowing it down to what to talk about.
 Too specific and you may not have enough interest.
 Remember, you can host multiple webinars related to a single broad topic.
 Whatever it is, make sure your audience is interested in it.